-G1 The established precedent of developing with the major axis of slab-type building elements aligned with the overall contours of the site (parallel with the Kelburn ridge top) should be followed except for that part of the site on and below the escarpment and fronting to The Terrace.
-On that easternmost component of the site, although buildings generally have walls aligned to the street grid, there is greater variation in the alignment of building elements.

-The maximum extent of building mass is defined by the building envelope described on the Location and Height Control Plans.
+- The established precedent of developing with the major axis of slab-type building elements aligned with the overall contours of the site (parallel with the Kelburn ridge top) should be followed except for that part of 320 The Terrace on and below the escarpment and fronting to The Terrace.
+On that easternmost component of 320 The Terrace generally have walls aligned to the street grid, there is greater variation in the alignment of building elements. - G2 The maximum extent of building mass is defined by the building envelope described on the Location and Height Control Plans.
 New building development will be expected to comply generally with the height and building envelope provisions.
 In assessing applications, Council seeks to ensure that the stated objectives of the Design Guide are satisfactorily achieved.
-This intends to avoid the simplistic and often crude massing of buildings that can result from absolute adherence to such controls, to facilitate a wide range of design options and to encourage the high quality of architecture expected of an important public institution.

-- G3 Apart from in the central area of the campus where a tower or point block may be located to express the potential "centre of gravity" of an extended campus and provide a slender vertical contrast to the horizontality of the adjacent building mass, development should be no higher than the existing University "wall" formed by the Laby, Cotton and Rankine Brown buildings. - In the nominated zone at the centre of Area 1, a tower with floor areas generally not exceeding 800m2 at any level above RL 130m may rise above the standard building envelope to an approximate height of RL 160m, subject to its siting, sculptural qualities and plan configuration being such that it makes a positive contribution to the overall form of the campus and ensures reasonable maintenance of views across the campus. - G5 Development to the south end of the existing University "wall" should generally be no higher than the existing University "wall" edge when viewed from the city, and should be articulated to reduce its apparent visual mass. - Rooftop architectural features and service or plant rooms which protrude above the identified building envelope should be designed as an integral part of any building and should not compromise the objectives of this Design Guide.
+This intends to avoid the simplistic and often crude massing of buildings that can result from absolute adherence to such controls, to facilitate a wide range of design options and to encourage the high quality of architecture expected of an important public institution. - G3 Apart from in the central area of the campus where a tower or point block may be located to express the potential "centre of gravity" of an extended campus and provide a slender vertical contrast to the horizontality of the adjacent building mass, development should be no higher than the existing University "wall" formed by the Laby, Cotton and Rankine Brown buildings. - G4 In the nominated zone at the centre of Area 1, a tower with floor areas generally not exceeding 800m2 at any level above RL 130m may rise above the standard building envelope to an approximate height of RL 160m, subject to its siting, sculptural qualities and plan configuration being such that it makes a positive contribution to the overall form of the campus and ensures reasonable maintenance of views across the campus. - Development to the south end of the existing University "wall" should generally be no higher than the existing University "wall" edge when viewed from the city, and should be articulated to reduce its apparent visual mass.